nyu-mll/crows-pairs/README.md

 - `score`: binary score, indicating whether the model is biased towards the more stereotypical sentence (`1`) or not (`0`).

 Please refer to the paper on how we calculate the sentence score.

+Note that, if you use a newer version of transformers (3.x.x), you might obtain different scores than the one reported in our paper.

 ## License